 Heck, it could be as simple as Ohio State and Michigan State's shared disdain for Michigan.
-Whatever it is, fans have found plenty to bond over.
+Whatever it is, fans have found a reason to bond.

-The overarching emotions to take away from this season are pride and respect.
-The pride comes from Ohio State's success in the weathering the scorn of national media and coming so extraordinarily close to the national championship game, and grudging respect is for a Michigan State squad that showed it was the better team.
+The overarching emotions I feel are pride and respect.
+The pride comes from Ohio State weathering the storm, coming so close to the national championship game; the grudging respect is for a Michigan State squad that showed it was the better team.